-We have confirmed funding of £33.700m for 2016/17.
-This consists of grant funding from the Scottish Government of £21.850m and income from fees charged to regulated care service providers of £11.850.
+We have confirmed funding of £33.770m for 2016/17.
+This consists of grant funding from the Scottish Government of £21.920m and income from fees charged to regulated care service providers of £11.850.

-ensure that we are able to respond to changes in the public sector landscape, whilst noting that the majority of our funding is spent on staff costs.
+We will continue to carefully monitor and project spending to ensure that we are able to respond to changes in the public sector landscape, whilst noting that the majority of our funding is spent on staff costs.
 There is therefore a clear need to continue to deliver significant efficiency savings in order to meet increasing costs, and our refreshed plan has been developed to support transformational change which can deliver long-term efficiencies whilst maximising public assurance and delivering benefits to people who use care services and their carers.